xv786vx/trading-bot/README.md

 # Stocks Trading Bot

-Stock trading bot written in Rust that uses the Alpaca Markets API
+Stock trading bot written in Rust that uses the xxxx API

 ## Configuring